DefGuard/docs/help/enrollment/with-internal-defguard-sso.md

 * add their initial device to access VPN as a nice wizard!
 * see admin (that has added this user) **contact details**

-This process includes account setup and/or VPN configuration since defguard is used as an SSO for:
+This process includes account setup and/or VPN configuration since Defguard is used as an SSO for:

 * accessing all your applications, meaning with defguard's account you not only access/configure VPN but also log in to other applications.
 * and accessing the VPN.